How to diagnose drained battery on your garage door opener system and how to replace it?

 30-second flashing light

-Obviously, the first thing to do is to check the interval of the flashing light.
+First, check the interval of the flashing light and compare it with the opener manual.
 If it flashes every 30 seconds the problem is with the battery.
 In most cases, this is the amber light and it means that a battery has to be recharged.
-Check the wiring that feeds the system from the socket and makes sure there are no loose ends.
+Check that the opener is plugged in and that the outlet has power; if wiring looks damaged or loose, stop and call a qualified technician.
 In most cases, this will fix the problem and you will be able to continue using the garage door.

 If the flashing light is red, then you need to replace the battery.
 It is empty and it won’t be able to be recharged.
 The only fix is to replace the battery and you can continue using the system once again.